largemable/PKDatabase/README.md

 //SOLVED!

 right now I'm having trouble loading my pages. my book details won't load unless i refresh the page. additionally, sometimes the data isn't read, like when I am trying to load a new book up, I get the error "cannot read property value of 'undefined' " but that isn't consistent and I also double checked the API and the value definitely exists.

+//SOLVED!

+//next steps
+// filter the fetch further so that it does not return anything that doesn't have a description value
+// add cover images to bookDetails
+// fill in the About component and create the proper routes and links
+//dynamically change the background color based on the book cover (too crazy?)